cda-tum/mqt-problemsolver/README.md

 # A Graph-based Optimization Problem: Travelling Salesman Problem

-This exemplary implementation can be found in the [TSP_example.ipynb](src/mqt/problemsolver/tsp_example.ipynb).
+This exemplary implementation can be found in the [TSP_example.ipynb](src/mqt/problemsolver/tsp_example.ipynb) Jupyter notebook.
 Here, the solution to a Travelling Salesman Problem with 4 cities can be solved for arbitrary distances `dist_1_2` to `dist_3_4`between the cities.

 <p align="center">